rosmo-robot/rosmo-robot.github.io/build.md

 Adding the motors
 -----------------
-The red hobby motors supplied with the kit include encoders (sensors to measure wheel rotation) to make it easy to program the robot to drive for specific distances and speeds.
+The  motors  include encoders (sensors to measure wheel rotation) to make it easy to program the robot to drive for specific distances and speeds.
 This will give your robots more control and accuracy as your are writing progams to operate it.